 Some of Kim's favorite warm water dives are Palau, Truk, Fiji and Cozumel.
 You can find her most days at Aquatic Adventures of MI.
 For more information on Kim, please follow me on my Facebook Page.

 Tom is a PADI MSDT and an EFR Instructor, he also is a PSI/PCI Tank Inspector Trainer.
 Tom is the Service Technician Manager and our Hydro-Tester.
 You can find him in the Technician area of Aquatic Adventures of MI.

 Duke is our dog-cat, he loves to meet peeps when they come in to Aquatic Adventures.
 Duke is 8 years old and can be found most of the time lying in the sun.

 Ariel was born on April 10, 2020, she is a Great Pyrenees mixed.
 She usually hangs out at the front counter area or you bed in the store's office.
+Ariel likes to meet people, and get her ears scratched.
 Come by and see Duke & her.